-Curved hook end is ideal for precision tasks in the garden.
+Specifically designed from years of garden experience, the curved hook end is ideal for precision tasks in the garden.
+Hook blade is made from durable tempered steel.
 Can be easily used with right or left hand.
 Many dedicated fans rave about its effectiveness.

 Some users have trouble digging up weeds without extensive roots.